Inri5x5/RE_PyramidHead/JUSTIFICATION.md

 ### 4b: Use of Kernels.
 Describe the kernel sampling technique in use, including code references.

-The kernels/effect used for this game would be the sharpenign effect, which could be seen in "Silent Hill World".
+The kernels/effect used for this game would be the sharpening effect, which could be seen in "Silent Hill World".
 The binding+rendering will take place on `main` line 143.
 The framebuffer was the same as the original framebuffer.
 The main part would be on `shaders/scary.frag`, where it sharpens every pixel by sampling its surrounding pixel.
 ### 4c: Multiple Intermediate Framebuffers.
 Show use of more than one framebuffer for post processing (like chaining two post processing effects in a row).
 Include references to code.